 In this document, applicants should explain why they want to pursue further education in BME and discuss which UW faculty members they would be interested in doing research with during their graduate study (see the Graduate School for more advice on how to structure a personal statement).

-Application fee—online through the application, it is nonrefundable and can be paid by credit card (Master Card or Visa), Debit/ATM.
+Submission must be accompanied by the one-time application fee.
+It is non-refundable and can be paid by credit card (Master Card or Visa) or debit/ATM.
 By state law, this fee can only be waived or deferred through the conditions outlined here by the Graduate School.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and processes related to funding.

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.